hamsternz/risc-v_decode_generator/README.md

 Do not act on "field_" flags unless the assocated "type_" flag is asserted(e.g. they select a subfunction)!

-As a limited example (this is hust the load instructions), this input:
+As a limited example (this is just the load instructions), this input:

     Flags:
     -----------------000-----0000011 = valid, type_load,  flag_load_byte                   # OPCODE lbu